 But this tutorial may help you even if you don't have a GoPro camera.
-You can follow this process to easily edit any kind of video - with Magix Movie Edit Pro Plus.
+You can follow this process to easily edit any kind of video - with Magix Movie Edit Pro Plus (my favorite program but any in the top 10 best video editing software will do).

 I personally edit all my video clips this way - lately using the Sony HX9V compact camera to shoot.

 However, if you want to work with your current default video editor (which may not work with MP4 in H.264 encoding), you need to convert MP4 to AVI before dragging the GoPro clips into the timeline of your video editing software.